Vice Chair Reports

 Dr. Michael Milosevic, Vice Chair, Research

-Academic 2015-16 was a banner year for UTDRO, with numerous high-impact publications and continued growth in the number and breadth of collaborative programs both within the UTDRO academic family and externally on a national and international scale.
+The 2016-17 year proved to be another productive year for UTDRO investigators, with numerous high-impact publications, and continued growth in the number and breadth of collaborative programs locally, nationally and internationally.

 Image Credit: UHN PhotoGraphics